marcopennekamp/lore/specification/shapes.md

 A **shape** is a partial view on structured data, with the option for ad-hoc representation.
 A shape consists of a set of **immutable properties**, much like a struct.
 However, a shape does not define a constructor of any kind and, crucially, has **no name**.
 If properties agree, a shape type can describe a struct, making the struct a **subtype** of the shape. **Shape values** can also be created in place, without specifying a type.
 Such an ad-hoc representation is similar (especially in convenience) to maps, dictionaries, or objects from dynamically typed languages.
 Shapes offer the power of structural typing.

-At run-time, multi-function calls are **dispatched** based on the actual property types contained in the shape value or struct (if the property is open).
+At run time, multi-function calls are **dispatched** based on the actual property types contained in the shape value, or struct if the property is open.
 This allows a Lore programmer to specialize functions based on actual property types, effectively enabling styles such as **component-based programming**.

 ###### Syntax Example

 ```
-type Positioned = { x: Real, y: Real, z: Real }
+type Positioned = %{ x: Real, y: Real, z: Real }
-type Dimensioned = { width: Real, height: Real, depth: Real }
+type Dimensioned = %{ width: Real, height: Real, depth: Real }
 type Spaced = Positioned & Dimensioned
 ```